wandyezj/wandyezj.github.io/docs/_posts/2023-04-19-student-led-final-project.md

 Ways to mentor:

-- Ask questions and having students explain what they are doing often this is enough for students to realize they may be missing something.
+- Ask questions and have students explain what they are doing - often this is enough for students to realize they may be missing something.
 - Wait for students to ask for help or resources - part of being student led is allowing students to figure things out on their own.